MarcSurpris/Accounting-Ledger/README.md

 * Public repository.
 * Appropriate commit history (commit for each meaningful piece of work).
 * Includes this README.md with project description, screen details, and code snippets/examples.

-**Limitations**
-* No editing or deleting of existing transactions.
-* Assumes all inputs are in the current timezone; no manual date entry.
-* Error handling is basic (e.g., invalid amounts revert the operation).

-**Contributing**
-Feel free to fork and submit pull requests for improvements, such as adding balance calculations or export features.LicenseThis project is licensed under the MIT License.
-See LICENSE for details.